docpad-archive/documentation/core/events.html.md

 ### Inside your Plugins

-You can bind to events inside your DocPad plugin by just adding the event handler directly to your plugin's definition.
+You can bind to events inside your DocPad plugin by just adding the event handler directly to your plugin’s definition.
 As such, binding to the `render` event to render from one extension to the other would look like so:

 ``` coffeescript
 # Export Plugin